huaweicloud/terraform-provider-huaweicloud/docs/resources/ddm_instance.md

 * `admin_password` - (Optional, String) Specifies the password of the administrator.
   The password consists of 8 to 32 characters, and must be a combination of uppercase letters, lowercase letters, digits, and the following special characters: ~!@#%^*-_=+?.

+* `parameters` - (Optional, List) Specify an array of one or more parameters to be set to the instance after launched.
+  The [parameters](#parameters_struct) structure is documented below.

 * `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the DDM instance.
   Valid values are **prePaid** and **postPaid**, defaults to **postPaid**.